Thanksgiving Recess

 Lifespan Psychology

-2nd Psychology course that is a higher level/specialized course.
+2nd Psychology course that is an upper division or developmental or a specialized course.
 A second Introductory or General Psychology will not be accepted.

 All psychology prerequisites must be offered by the Psychology Department.
 Kinesiology courses will not be accepted.